DaveVoorhis/JRM/README.md

-Trivial illustration of two ways of implementing the relational model in Java.
+Trivial illustration of three ways of implementing the relational model in Java.